 Reduce Shipping Costs

-In addition, ShipMonk owns and operates 11 fulfillment centers, including eight strategically located across the U.S., and one each in Canada, Mexico, and the UK.
+In addition, ShipMonk owns and operates 12 fulfillment centers, including eight strategically located across the U.S., and one each in Canada, Mexico, the UK and Europe.
 By distributing your inventory across multiple fulfillment center locations, you can offer your customers faster delivery times while reducing shipping costs.
 As we mentioned earlier, our international locations can help you and your customers save on import duties through Section 321.
 And no matter where your orders are fulfilled, you’ll have access to order and inventory management tools from one centralized, easy-to-use 3PL software platform.

 If that’s not enough, ShipMonk offers delivery protection, called MonkProtect, which goes above and beyond the limited liability policies offered by shipping carriers.
 Most importantly, MonkProtect is an option that can be added by the customer at checkout.
 That way, it doesn’t affect your bottom line.

 Your Landed Cost Solution